oracle/pgql-lang/pages/pgql-2.0-spec.md

 <span class="k">WHERE</span> v.name <span class="o">=</span> <span class="mi">'John'</span>
 </pre></div></div></div>

-In the following case, however, multiple writes to `v.a` are not allowed, because the value of the property would be ambiguous, 65 minus the other vertex's age property, that can be different for different matched `u`'s.
+In the following query, however, multiple writes to `v.a` are not allowed because the value of the property is ambiguous since 65 minus the other vertex's age property may give different results for different `u`'s.

 <div class="tab">
 <button name="sql-button" class="tablinks active" onclick="openTab(event, 'sql')">PGQL with SQL Standard syntax</button>